ev3dev-lang-java/installer/README.md

 The installer will install the following libraries by default:

-+ Java OpenJDK 11 (Java Runtime Image) for all bricks
++ OpenJDK 11 JRI for EV3, OpenJDK 11 JRE for the rest of the bricks

 It is possible to install the following libraries if your project requires them.